centreon/centreon-documentation/cloud/installation/deploy-poller.md

 Export the configuration for this poller:

-1. On the central server, go to **Configuration > Pollers > Pollers**, then select the poller you have just created.
+1. On the user interface, go to **Configuration > Pollers > Pollers**, then select the poller you have just created.
 2. Click **Export configuration**.
 A new page opens:
    * Check the first four boxes
    * Under **Restart Monitoring Engine**, select the **Restart** method.